phydroxide/ensign/9_Prep_Jenkins_GCP/README.md

 ### Parameters explained
 `docker` is the command-line binary you're able to run by having installed Docker Desktop.

 `run` is the command you're asking to perform.
 Other commonly used commands are `docker build`, `docker pull`, `docker container ls`, etc.

 `-it` gives an interactive "tty" which lets you run commands like you were on the command line.
+You could also add here `--rm` so it would remove the container when you're done, otherwise they hang around.
+Check it out with docker `container ls -a`.

 `--privileged` this lets docker run on your workstation/laptop with extra privileges, giving access for example to the docker.sock socket.

 `-v` you're mounting a volume or file from your workstation into the container so it can access OS files, code, etc.

-/var/run/docker.sock on the left side of the ':' is the actual file on your filesystem /var/run/docker.sock on the right side of the ':' is where you've mounted docker's socket within the container so you can run docker within us-central1-docker.pkg.dev: This is GCP's artifact repository that I've enabled in my project in the us-central region /ensign-421602/: GCP's artifact repository is multi-tenant.
+/var/run/docker.sock on the left side of the ':' is the actual file on your filesystem

+/var/run/docker.sock on the right side of the ':' is where you've mounted docker's socket within the container so you can run docker within us-central1-docker.pkg.dev: This is GCP's artifact repository that I've enabled in my project in the us-central region

+You could also add here `-v Some\Local\Path\:/home/cloudsdk` so you have access to the development files in your home directory.

+/ensign-421602/: GCP's artifact repository is multi-tenant.
 This is my project name so you can reach my container registry from that URL.

 /ensign-public/: This is the name I've given to my repository.
 I also granted the 'allUsers' principal access as Artifact Registry Reader.
 Because of the permissions I've set you do not have to run gcloud auth configure-docker to reach my container image, just run docker pull/run.

 /ensign-cli is the name I've given to my container.
 I built it with `docker build -t localname`, tagged it as ensign-cli at the url above, then pushed.

-:smaller is the tag I've given to this revision, indicating the work i went through to make it less bulky /bin/bash is the command that the docker container runs.
+:smaller is the tag I've given to this revision, indicating the work i went through to make it less bulky

+/bin/bash is the command that the docker container runs.
 This is the Bourne Again SHell for linux.
 You could also choose '/bin/sh', or some other shell.
 Docker containers typically though run some service like nginx or flask.